An atlas of K3 surfaces with finite automorphism group: Rank 4 lattices

 \subsection{Vinberg's classification}

-The reference for the classification of rank $4$ lattices that are the Néron-Severi lattices of K3 surfaces with finite automorphism group is the article of Vinberg \cite{Vinberg}.
-There are two lattices such that the fundamental domain of the Weyl group is compact, and $12$ for which the domain is not co-compact.
+The reference for the classification of rank $4$ lattices that are N\'eron--Severi lattices of K3 surfaces with finite automorphism group is the article of Vinberg \cite{Vinberg}.
+There are two lattices such that the fundamental domain of the Weyl group is compact, and $12$ for which the domain is not compact.
 Geometrically, the fundamental domain is compact if and only if the K3 surface has no elliptic fibration.

-\subsection{The rank $4$ and compact cases}
+\subsection{The rank 4 and compact cases}

-We studied in \cite{Roulleau} the $2$ lattices $L(24),L(27)$ of rank $4$ such that the K3 surfaces have no elliptic fibrations.
-The Gram matrices of the lattices $L(24),L(27)$ are respectively
+We studied in \cite{Roulleau} the two lattices $L(24)$, $L(27)$ of rank $4$ such that the K3 surfaces have no elliptic fibrations.
+The Gram matrices of the lattices $L(24)$, $L(27)$ are, respectively,

-The K3 surfaces with such Néron-Severi lattice are double covers of the plane branched over a smooth sextic curve $C_{6}$.
-For completeness, let us recall the results obtained in \cite{Roulleau}: \begin{thm} Let $X$ be a K3 surface with Néron-Severi lattice isomorphic to $L(24)$.
-The $6$ $(-2)$-curves on $X$ are pull-back of three tritangent lines to $C_{6}$,\\ Let $X$ be a K3 surface with Néron-Severi lattice isomorphic to $L(27)$.
-The $8$ $(-2)$-curves on $X$ are pull-back of one tritangent line and three $6$-tangent conics to $C_{6}$. \end{thm}
+The K3 surfaces with such N\'eron--Severi lattices are double covers of the plane branched over a smooth sextic curve $C_{6}$.
+For completeness, let us recall the results obtained in \cite{Roulleau}.

+\begin{thm} Let $X$ be a K3 surface with N\'eron--Severi lattice isometric to $L(24)$.
+The six $(-2)$-curves on $X$ are pull-backs of three lines tritangent to $C_{6}$.

+Let $X$ be a K3 surface with N\'eron--Severi lattice isometric to $L(27)$.
+The eight $(-2)$-curves on $X$ are pull-backs of one line tritangent to $C_{6}$ and three conics $6$-tangent to $C_{6}$. \end{thm}